 Appin is now one of the more densely populated towns which borders the Dharawal National Park.
 It lies between Campbelltown and Wollongong and formed part of the original ‘Cowpastures’.
 This was a popular area for the locals and European settlers alike, which ultimately led to the dark day that is known as the Appin Massacre that occurred in 1814.
 The town is home to several historic sites including Cataract Dam and Windmill Hill.
 It also has a great pub and some fantastic shops including South West Barbeque, which offers delicious slow cooked meats for sale.

-Across to the opposite side of the vast shire, a must visit is to Warragamba Dam.
-Breath taking views of the dam can be seen from Burragorang Lookout at The Oaks.
+Cross to the opposite side of the vast shire and you will find Warragamba Dam.
+Breath taking views of the dam can also be seen from Burragorang Lookout at The Oaks.
 In The Oaks you’ll find another fabulous pub as well a great little bakery to stop in for a bite before proceeding to Warragamba itself to experience the dam – Australia’s largest urban water supply dam – that supplies 5 million Sydneysiders with water.
 Enjoy the recreational space around the dam whilst having a picnic and marvelling at this engineering masterpiece.